 Pronouncements issued but not yet effective are listed below.
-The Parent Company does not expect that the future adoption of the said pronouncements to have a significant impact on its financial statements.
+Unless otherwise indicated, the Parent Company does not expect that the future adoption of the said pronouncements will have a significant impact on its parent company financial statements.
+The Parent Company intends to adopt the following pronouncements when they become effective.